Body

 Poodll is an audio recording platform used worldwide, by universities, language schools, companies, and high schools.
 It's one of the most popular audio recording platforms available for the Moodle LMS.

-VCC is using the "Poodll Media" package, which includes the Cloud Poodll recorders and Poodle Widgets.
-VCC's eLearning Support team has installed the Cloud Poodll audio recorders into VCC Moodle.
-This ensures that all audio recorded by our VCC Moodle users is protected securely inside Poodll's cloud-based data centre.
+VCC is using the "Poodll Media" package, which includes the Cloud Poodll recorders in Moodle's editors, assignments, and quizzes, and Poodll Widgets.
+(Using the Cloud Poodll recorders ensures that audio or video recorded via Poodll is protected securely inside Poodll's cloud-based data centre.)

 Anywhere you can use the Moodle editor, you should be able to find Poodll's audio recorder icon in the toolbar.